One of the biggest changes in making the transition from undergraduate education to graduate school is paying tuition.

 - D’Amore-McKim School of Business—Numerous scholarships are available for MBA students who are affiliated with organizations such as City Year, the Peace Corps, AmeriCorps, Teach for America, or Reach Out.

-- College of Professional Studies—CPS offers the MacFarland Scholarship for up to $10,000 to new, incoming graduate students working as educators in a public school at the elementary or secondary level, within an urban area.
+- College of Professional Studies—CPS offers the MacFarland Scholarship for up to $20,000 to new, incoming graduate students working as educators in a public school at the elementary or secondary level within an urban area.

 Some scholarships awarded by academic departments don’t require an additional application, but Morelli says it’s a good idea to check with individual departments to determine what awards are available, what supplemental information is needed, and what are the terms of the financial aid.
 “Each college uses its own standards for whom they fund, based on their own admission goals,” she adds.

-Under the Post-9/11 GI Bill®, veterans are eligible for $25,162 in financial aid for the 2020-2021 academic year, along with a $1,000 stipend for books and an annual housing allowance that varies depending on the Northeastern University campus a student attends.
+Under the Post-9/11 GI Bill®, veterans are eligible for up to $26,042 in financial aid for the 2021-2022 academic year, along with a $1,000 stipend for books and an annual housing allowance that varies depending on the Northeastern University campus a student attends.
 Through the Yellow Ribbon Program, Northeastern will cover any balance above the GI Bill’s cap, allowing veterans to attend the University for minimal to no cost.